micharbet/CLE/HOWTO.md

           this is an addition to previously set colors

    %vVARIABLE
-      ... place any VARIABLE into prompt string
+      ... place any VARIABLE into prompt string.
+This will result in following
+          string: `VARIABLE=its_value`, so showing also the name which may be convenient.
+Note that the value alone can be placed by simple $VAR.

   Issuing command `cle p0` (or p1 .. p3 respectively) without string resets
   the default value of give prompt part.